ssvlabs/ssv-rewards/README.md

     └── 📄 cumulative.json     # Cumulative reward for each owner until and including that round
 ```

-- `recipient` is the address that eventually receives the reward, which is either the owner address, or if the owner is a contract, then the deployer address of the contract.
+- `recipient` is the address that eventually receives the reward, which is either the owner address, or if the owner is redirecting the reward, the address specified in `owner_redirects` or `owner_redirects_file`.

 ### Merkleization